syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Add-a-Custom-Property-To-Diagram-And-Display-It-In-the-Property-Editor.md

 documentation: ug
 ---

-# How To Add a Custom Property To Diagram And Display It In the Property Editor
+# Add a Custom Property To Diagram And Display It In the Property Editor

 The below given code snippet illustrates how you can add a custom property to Diagram and display it in the Property Editor.